 Advisor: Erik Blomberg – Department of Wildlife, Fisheries, and Conservation Biology

 Co-Advisor: Amber Roth – Department of Wildlife, Fisheries, and Conservation Biology and School of Forest Resources

 M.S.
 2017, Fisheries, Wildlife, and Conservation Biology; North Carolina State University; Raleigh, NC

 B.S.
 2009, Fisheries, Wildlife, and Conservation Biology; University of Minnesota; Minneapolis, MN

-Brief Biography: Born and raided in the land of 10,000 lakes, I am a true Minnesotan and even have the accent to prove it!
-When not in front of my work computer o0r driving across coutnry for field work, I am addicted to exercise (distance running, cross-coutnry skiing), organize science communciation events, hunting, fishing, or playing strategy board games.
+Brief Biography: Born and raised in the land of 10,000 lakes, I am a true Minnesotan and even have the accent to prove it!
+When not in front of my work computer o0r driving across coutnry for fieldwork, I am addicted to exercise (distance running, cross-country skiing), organize science communication events, hunting, fishing, or playing strategy board games.

 Current Research: I am broadly interested in population dynamics and ecology of forest dependent wildlife.
-My research focuses on how demographic and land use practices influences wildlife population change.
-Overarchingly, my dissertation is focused on migratory ecology of the American woodcock and developing methods estiamte survival during migration.
+My research focuses on how demographic and land use practices influence wildlife population change.
+Overarchingly, my dissertation is focused on migratory ecology of the American woodcock and developing methods estimate survival during migration.
 I helped to establish the Eastern Woodcock Migration Research Cooperative (EWMRC), to deploy GPS satellite transmitters across eastern North America.
-For more information, to view migrtory track, and to stay up to date with my project, visit woodcockmigration.org.
+For more information, to view migratory track, and to stay up to date with my project, visit woodcockmigration.org.